 *Youth Division for anglers ages 11 and Under

 Each participant ("contestant") must read and acknowledge the following rules and indicate so by signing an entry form.
-A "team" shall consist of two contestants in the Junior Division ages 12 to 17 and “Individual” will be an individual effort for the Youth Division ages 11 and under (the youth division may fish with multiple anglers in their same division from the same boat).
+A "team" shall consist of two contestants in the Junior Division ages 12 to 17 and “Individual” will be an individual effort for the Youth Division ages 11 and under.
+(A Junior Division Team may fish with another Junior Division Team or with no more than two Youth Division Individuals on the same boat.
+The Youth Division may fish with multiple anglers in their same division from the same boat).

 1) Applicable Laws: Federal, State and Local laws shall be obeyed by contestants at all times.
 Contestants choosing to fish outside of Texas waters shall adhere to the local and state laws of the venue in which the contestant is fishing, including purchasing and possessing a valid fishing license for that state effective for the dates of competition.
 Violation of any federal, state and/or local laws shall result in the disqualification of the individual and his team from the MATAGORDA MAYHEM SERIES event and may disqualify (at the discretion of the SERIES’ officials) the individual and his team from the entire series.